CarlOmega/slotless/README.md

-# Example
+# Slotless
-An example greeter plugin
+Slotless plugin to disable equipment and inventory